CS2013 Exemplar-FestA set of course exemplars showcased at the SIGCSE-13 "CS2013 Exemplar-Fest" are now available here.

-CS2013 Course and Curriculum ExemplarsThe CS2013 Curriculum Steering Committee is seeking exemplars of courses and curricula from the broader community.
-This open process will better connect the CS2013 Body of Knowledge to real, existing approaches representing diverse and innovative ways to teach computer science.
-In computer-science terms, the topics and learning outcomes in the Body of Knowledge represent a specification, whereas a curriculum is an implementation and a course is part of a curriculum.
+CS2013 Course and Curriculum ExemplarsDuring the development of CS2013, the Steering Committee sought exemplars of courses and curricula from the broader community.
+This open process connected the CS2013 Body of Knowledge to real, existing approaches representing diverse and innovative ways to teach computer science.
+In computer science terms, the topics and learning outcomes in the Body of Knowledge represent a specification, whereas a curriculum is an implementation and a course is part of a curriculum.

 For individual courses, we have created a text-based template (MSWord) to facilitate collecting the desired information.
 Specifically, the template asks for information that situates the course in your curriculum context and that provides detail on course content and pedagogic rationale.
 We believe that filling out the template should take about half an hour if you know the course well.

 For a full curriculum, we have created a spreadsheet that allows you to indicate which of your courses contain topics that address the core curriculum learning outcomes.
-To the extent possible, we would appreciate having a completed individual course template for each course mentioned in the mapping.
-We recognize that this task will require non-trivial effort, but the resulting information will be invaluable to the Curriculum 2013 revision effort.
 We anticipate this task would be most easily accomplished by having a coordinator who solicits input from the faculty members responsible for teaching the associated courses.
-Please feel free to contact email@example.com with any questions about curricula mapping.